omarhassan2/MIPS32-SingleCycle-Processor/README.md

 ![TOP-VIEW](/MIPS%20Top%20View.png)

-## GettINg Started
+## Getting Started

-🏁 To get started with thIS project, follow these steps:
+🏁 To get started with this project, follow these steps:

-1. **Clone the Repository:** `git clone https://github.com/omarhassan2/MIPS32-SINgleCycle-PROCESSor.git`
+1. **Clone the Repository:** `git clone https://github.com/omarhassan2/MIPS32-SingleCycle-Processor.git`
-2. **Explore the Code:** Review the Verilog/VHDL code files to understand the PROCESSor's implementation.
+2. **Explore the Code:** Review the VHDL code files to understand the Processor's implementation.
-3. **Simulation:** USE a Verilog/VHDL simulator to simulate the PROCESSor and test its functionality.
+3. **Simulation:** USE a VHDL simulator to simulate the processor and test its functionality.
-4. **INtegration:** INtegrate the PROCESSor INto your desired hardware environment or FPGA platform.
+4. **integration:** Integrate the Processor into your desired hardware environment or FPGA platform.
-5. **Contribute:** Feel free to contribute to the project by submittINg bug fixes, improvements, or new features through pull requests.
+5. **Contribute:** Feel free to contribute to the project by submitting bug fixes, improvements, or new features through pull requests.